abhisharmab/abhisharmab.github.io/about/index.md

 4.Augmented Reality (AR) fo Cognitive Assistance
 5.Interesections of Different Domains e.g., (law/policy + technology)

-If you are a first-time technical founder — feeling ready to bootstrap, or raise a seed round, or need technology or VC advice, or just want to bounce off ideas; feel free to [reach out](mailto:abhi@unusual.vc).
+If you are a first-time founder — feeling ready to bootstrap, raise a seed round, need technology or VC advice, or just want to bounce off ideas; feel free to [reach out](mailto:abhi@unusual.vc).

 Other Channels:
 [GitHub](https://github.com/abhisharmab) | [LinkedIn](https://www.linkedin.com/in/abhisharmab/)